NuBrakes Blog Bad Rotors: 8 Symptoms You Should Look For Image

 Note: If the problem is discovered early enough, a mechanic can "turn" (resurface/machine) the rotor to remove the damaged surface while maintaining the rotor's minimum thickness.
 If the warning indications are disregarded, the rotor might be damaged to the point where it wears to an unsafe thickness, putting your braking system at risk.

-If you hear a high-pitched squealing sound whenever you press the brake pedal, it's important to inspect your brake rotors for any damage or edges.
+If you hear a high-pitched squealing sound whenever you press the brake pedal, it's important to inspect your brake rotors for any damage, brake dust buildup, or edges.
 When brake rotors become worn, they develop an uneven surface and edges on both the interior and exterior surfaces.
 When you drive normally, but especially when you apply force to your brakes, these edges and surfaces can produce a high-pitched sound.

 When brake rotors become worn, they tend to develop many uneven surfaces, resulting in less "braking surface" on the brake rotor for the brake pads.
 This will drastically degrade your brake efficiency.